 On the other hand, some monitoring may be viewed as intrusive, and evolving privacy laws may restrict employers' ability to monitor employees.
-Absent legislation to further delay or modify it, California's Privacy Rights Act (CPRA) will become effective for employees in 2023.
-As another example, employers in New York must disclose any electronic monitoring, such as internet access and videoconferencing, to new hires under a law which became effective on May 7, 2022.
+California's Privacy Rights Act (CPRA) became effective for employees in 2023.
+As another example, employers in New York must disclose any form of electronic monitoring, such as internet access and videoconferencing, to new hires under a law which became effective in 2022.
 Such laws are diverse and generally apply to state residents and workers present in the state.

 Another issue is that state licensing may be a consideration in industries that are subject to licensing (such as construction contractors, financial counseling, insurance sales, etc.).
 Employers and employees may need to seek licenses in any state in which employees are now working.